Melissa & Doug toys for toddlers are some of the best out there when it comes to language development and learning.

 Simple Toys For Hours of Fun and Learning

-This selection of Melissa & Doug toys for toddlers won’t require any batteries.
+You may have noticed that the Melissa & Doug toys for toddlers I featured above don’t require any batteries.

 There are no flashing lights and annoying sounds and songs.